Bartosz-D3V/grafik/README.md

 See more [examples][examples-link] and how to use the client programmatically.

+## Authorization
+Grafik does not provide any direct authorization mechanism because it accepts `http.Client`.

+For example - `http.Client` can be configured with `CookieJar` to provide appropriate cookies.

+If GraphQL endpoint requires JWT inside an HTTP header, it can be passed as a `http.Header` argument.

 ## Flags
 The graffikgen tool is used to generate GraphQL clients in Go.
 It supports the following flags: